Alex-Windle/react-orderman-client-Alex-Windle/docs/m1_instructions.md

 ## When to Use This Guide

-* You are just getting started on the `master` branch and need instructions about what to build.
+* You are just getting started on Milestone 1 and need instructions about what to build.
 * You are stuck trying to complete Milestone 1 and want to know what to do next.

 ## Overview